Table of Contents

 test $(whoami) == root && source "${HOME}/.iterm2_shell_integration.bash"

-The alternative is to use Triggers to emulate shell integration as described in the following section.
+The alternative is to use Triggers to emulate shell integration as described above.

 Limitations